Cosegregation: Advantages

-Given a large dataset of nuclear profiles, cosegregation is easily scalable given its simplistic mathematical formulas.
+Given a large dataset of nuclear profiles, cosegregation is highly scalable due to its relatively simple mathematical formulation.
 The larger the data set that is provided, the more accurate the following equations will be.
 As depicted in the photo below, the amount of data being added to the equation merely adds linear time adjustments to the original equation.

 How adding more NPs to dataset affects cosegregation equation.

-Fortunately, not only is it able to scale dataset sizes well, it is able to take as many loci of focus that are required to determine the interaction probability.
-Provided that adding each loci adds a single computation to the equation, a linear time complexity is the result.
+In addition, cosegregation analysis scales efficiently with dataset size and can incorporate multiple loci of interest to determine the interaction probability.
+Since each additional locus introduces only a single additional computation, the method exhibits linear time complexity.
 The picture below shows how the amount of loci affects the detection frequency equation.

 Adding loci affects the cosegregation equation in a linear time complexity.

-Finally, the numerical value that results can assist in drawing multiple conclusions including radial position, compaction, and the most influential contacts.
+Cosegregation analysis is also valuable in computational biology because it enables genomic data to be represented as matrices and networks.
+These representations allow for the application of graph-based methods, such as community detection and centrality analysis, to identify clusters of interacting genomic regions and highly connected loci.

+Community detected in a genomic interaction network derived from cosegregation values.
+Nodes represent genomic windows and edges represent strong inferred interactions, illustrating how graph-based methods can identify interacting clusters.

+In addition, cosegregation values can be visualized using heatmaps and network diagrams, which improve the interpretability of complex genomic interaction patterns.
+These visualizations help reveal structural features such as chromatin domains and interaction hubs.

+Normalized linkage heatmap for genomic windows in the Hist1 region.
+Brighter values indicate stronger pairwise cosegregation, helping reveal blocks of coordinated chromatin interaction.

+The resulting numerical values can be used to infer properties such as radial positioning, chromatin compaction, and the strength of interactions between genomic regions.